l2beat/earl/packages/website/docs/guides/basic-assertions.md

 2. `toHaveLength`, which checks if the container has the given length.
 It works for strings and arrays.
 It also supports matchers.
 3. `toInclude`, which checks if the container includes the given value or values.
 It works for sets, maps, arrays, and strings.
 It also supports matchers and passing multiple values.
 4. `toEqualUnsorted`, which checks if the array has the same values as another array without worrying about the order.
+5. `toMatchRegex`, which checks if the string matches the given regular expression.

 ```ts
 // Sets